Green Lakes State Park

 Water Quality: not potable

-Directions: From I481, take exit 3E.
-Follow E Genesee St. through Fayetteville and pass Springview Dr. on the right.
+From I-481, take exit 3E.
+Follow E Genesee St. through Fayetteville and pass Springview Dr on the right.
 The park entrance will be the next street on your left (Green Lakes Park Dr.)

 Parking: Several parking lots near the beach (north entrance).
 Space for hundreds of vehicles.

-Boating: Rowboat and paddle-boat rental available.
+Boating: Kayak, rowboat, and paddle-boat rental available.
+Prices start at $5 for 1/2 hour.
 Private boats are not permitted.

-Accommodations: Restrooms; picnic areas; drinking fountains; beach; nature center (near campground); grills; hiking trails; pavilions (2); fishing; showers; playground; snack bar; bike trails; bike rack; boat rentals; guarded swimming beach; bathhouse; disc golf course; golf course.
+Accommodations: Restrooms; picnic areas; drinking fountains; beach; nature center (near campground); grills; hiking trails; pavilions (for rent); fishing; showers; playground; snack bar; bike trails; bike rack; boat rentals; guarded swimming beach; bathhouse; disc golf course; golf course (fees start at $18), cross-country skiing.

-Green Lakes State Park encompasses over 2,100 acres including two deep pothole lakes.
+Green Lakes State Park encompasses over 2,100 acres including two deep glacial pothole lakes, carved out of the bedrock by massive glacial-melt waterfalls.
 The larger of the two lakes, referred to as Green Lake, has a sandy public beach with swimming access.
 In summer the beach tends to get crowded, but the network of park trails that surrounds the lake tends to remain peaceful.
 The other amenities, including the 7 cabins, 137 campsites, playgrounds, and 18-hole golf course make for an excellent extended family stay.
 The forested area surrounding the lakes is filled with old growth trees and several trails for exploring the natural wonders contained here.
 For some, the park is a family destination with two recreational lakes.
 For others, it is a unique geological, and biological wonder.

 The centerpieces of the park are the two glacial “green” lakes.
 Why are they green?
 The answer is complicated.
 For one, the lakes are deep.
 Round Lake is measured at 180 ft deep, while Green Lake reaches 195 ft.
 Deep lakes tend to appear bluish because the wavelengths of light that can penetrate (and be dispersed at) great depths are those closer to the blue end of the spectrum.